To learn more about how the Atlanta BeltLine is helping to broaden the opportunities of our region, please contact:

 Previously, Ms. Johnson served as the Political Director for Georgia Conservation Voters where she held elected officials accountable for their votes on key conservation issues and helped elect pro-conservation candidates to office.
 Before that, she spearheaded efforts on land conservation and advocacy at the Georgia Conservancy.

 Ms. Johnson is a graduate of LEAD Atlanta and the Institute for Georgia Environmental Leadership, and received a Bachelor of Science degree from Tulane University.
-She is married with one child and enjoys running and participating in triathlons.
+She is married with two children and enjoys running and participating in triathlons.

 Economic Development Director